PASSENGERS TRAVELLING FROM ITALY TO GREECE

 PASSENGERS TRAVELLING FROM GREECE TO ITALY

-Regarding the conditions that are valid until 31.01.2022, for the entry into Italy from Greece in order to limit the spread of the coronavirus COVID-19 (Ordinance of the Italian Minister of Health - 14.12.2021).
+Regarding the conditions that are valid as of 01.05.2022, for the entry into Italy from Greece in order to limit the spread of the coronavirus COVID-19 (Ordinance of the Italian Minister of Health - 28.04.2022).

-a) Presentation to the carrier upon boarding and to whoever else has the authority to carry out controls, of the Passenger Locator Form in digital format or in hard copy;
+For entry into Italy from the 01 May 2022, travellers must present to the carrier upon boarding and to whoever else has the authority to carry out controls, the EU digital COVID certificate, showing that they:

 Certificates may be written in Italian, English, French or Spanish and may be submitted in either written or digital form.

 In case of non-presentation of the EU digital COVID certificate or the green certificate, a preventive self-restriction is required (5-day quarantine) after informing the competent local Health Authority of entry into Italy and, after the end of the 5-day preventive self-restriction, it is necessary to take a molecular test (PCR) or antigen test.

 Children under 6 years of age are exempt from the pre-departure molecular or antigen swab test.

 Minors are exempt from quarantine (where provided) only if they are accompanied by an adult (parent or other escort) holding a green certificate (or the EU digital COVID certificate).

 Provided that there are no symptoms of COVID-19, the presentation of an EU digital COVID certificate or a green certificate and the performance of molecular or antigenic test within 72 hours or 48 hours before arrival in Italy, do not apply to:

 - whoever enters Italy for a period of less than 120 hours for proven reasons of work, health or urgency, with the obligation, at the end of the above period, to leave Italian territory immediately or, if this is not possible, to enter a period of monitoring or preventive self-restriction.